J-DubApps/Blog/content/posts/2024/BrownJacket/My-Uniform-Tribute-To-Brown-Jacket.md

   </tr>
 </table>

-  ...and a lot of special moments, too.
+  ...and a few special moments, too.

 <table>
   <tr>